XREADGROUP GROUP group consumer [COUNT count] [BLOCK milliseconds] [NOACK] STREAMS key [key ...] id [id ...]

 messages will remain in the pending entries list, so we can access our

-history by giving XREADGROUP initially an ID of 0, and performing the same
+XREADGROUP initially an ID of 0, and performing the same

 know that we processed and acknowledged all the pending messages: we